+Students with ACT Composite Scores 20 or Above.
+Research studies have shown that most freshman-level textbooks used by UT Martin are written above the Twelfth Grade Equivalent level.
 Students with ACT Reading scores below 18 should enroll in Reading 100 to increase their chances of academic success.
 Reading 111 is available for students with ACT Reading scores of 19 or above who wish to become skilled in advanced comprehension and vocabulary.